Teaching Languages Online Author: Carla Meskill, Natasha Anthony

-Carla Meskill is Professor, Department of Educational Theory and Practice, University at Albany, State University of New York.
-Her research explores new forms of technology use in language education.; Natasha Anthony is Director, International Language Laboratory at Hudson Valley Community College, New York.
-She teaches Russian face-to-face and online.
-Her research focuses on the use of synchronous and asynchronous oral components in online language teaching.
+Natasha Anthony is Director of the International Language Laboratory and Assistant Professor of Russian at Hudson Valley Community College in New York.
+She also teaches graduate online courses in the Department of Educational Theory and Practice at the University at Albany, State University of New York.
+Her research focuses on Computer Assisted Language Learning and, more specifically, on the use of synchronous and asynchronous oral components in online language teaching.